Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Re-encode a generated image to PNG, JPEG, or WebP and return it inline'.
-It also specifies the source options and optional file write, making it distinct from sibling tools like get_image, view_image, and upload_image.
+The description clearly states the tool's purpose: re-encode a generated image to PNG, JPEG, or WebP, return it inline, and optionally write to output directory.
+It specifies the source (asset_id or path) and distinguishes itself from generation, viewing, and other sibling tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.